What Does a Corporate Secretary Do?

 What Is a Corporate Secretary?

-The Corporate Secretary also retains and organizes all of the corporation’s significant documents as well as records; some of these might include its Certificate of Good Standing, business licenses, SEC compliance paperwork, stock transfers, proxy statements, shareholder correspondence, contracts and the corporation’s Capitalization Table.
-It is also sometimes the Corporate Secretary's duty to oversee the filing of required corporate documents with the appropriate government agencies.
+• Record Keeping: Much more than just a scribe, the corporate secretary is the officer who implements all of the board’s pronouncements.
+The corporate secretary also retains and organizes all of the corporation’s significant documents and records, such as the Certificate of Good Standing, business licenses, SEC compliance paperwork, stock transfers, proxy statements, shareholder correspondence, contracts, and the corporation’s Capitalization Table.
+It is also sometimes the corporate secretary's duty to oversee the filing of required corporate documents with the appropriate government agencies.

 Traits of a Good Corporate Secretary